Savvythelegend/PGDocs/docs/failover.md

    started, the cluster will operate without a primary and thus be impaired - but with no data loss.

-!!!
-Note
+:::note
-    The timeout that controls fast shutdown is set by `.spec.switchoverDelay`, as in the case of a switchover.
+The timeout that controls fast shutdown is set by `.spec.switchoverDelay`,
+    as in the case of a switchover.
 Increasing the time for fast shutdown is safer from an RPO point of view, but possibly delays the return to normal operation - negatively affecting RTO.

-!!!
-Warning
+:::warning
-    As already mentioned in the ["Instance Manager" section](instance_manager.md) when explaining the switchover process, the `.spec.switchoverDelay` option affects the RPO and RTO of your PostgreSQL database.
+As already mentioned in the ["Instance Manager" section](instance_manager.md)
+    when explaining the switchover process, the `.spec.switchoverDelay` option affects the RPO and RTO of your PostgreSQL database.
 Setting it to a low value, might favor RTO over RPO but lead to data loss at cluster level and/or backup